 International-level athletes and international sporting events

-TUE matters concerning international-level athletes and athletes participating in international sporting events are handled by international sports federations.
+TUE matters concerning international-level athletes and athletes participating in international sports events are handled by International Federations or Major Event Organization (e.g. the International Olympic Committee).
 Instructions applicable to international-level athletes and athletes who participate in international competitions are described under International TUE processes.

 TUE search engine ERKKA